-TrustFactory CAs servers are protected against water leaks.
-CA systems are located above ground and placed on raised flooring.
+TrustFactory CAs servers are located above ground and placed on raised flooring to protect against water leaks.

 Potential water damage from fire prevention and protection measures (e.g., sprinkler systems) are excluded from this requirement.

 5.1.5 Fire Prevention and Protection